 In both instances, I poured an entire afternoon of blood, sweat, maybe a little bit of poo, and tears into something that earned me nothing

 …and I’m happy to do this work.

 It makes me feel alive.

-I find it incredibly rewarding — both financially and deep in my soul — and as I continue to master my craft and learn more about the art of making shit and testing new ideas, I only find my love for it continue to grow.
+I find it incredibly rewarding — both financially and deep in my soul.
+And, as I continue to master my craft and learn video, learn more about the art of making shit, and testing new ideas, I only find that my love for it continues to grow.

-But even if you have no visions of turning video production into a vocation of yours, there’s still plenty of reason to learn how to leverage it.
+But even if you have no visions of turning video production into a vocation of yours, there’s still plenty of reason to learn video and how to leverage it.

 I mean, let’s look at the massive shift that’s already occurring around the world and currently being expedited by Corona:

-- Video is already the preferred consumption medium.
-Which means that in order to communicate ideas, we’ll be relying more on concise storytelling through mediums that people readily consume.
-Cisco estimates that upwards of 80% of consumer traffic is video, and almost 60% of executives would rather watch a video than read text.)
+This means that to communicate ideas, we’ll be relying more on concise storytelling through mediums that people readily consume.
+Cisco estimates that upwards of 80% of consumer traffic is video, and almost 60% of executives would rather watch a video than read text.